mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 1000 sentences.

 By default, the system stems and stopwords the list in English.
-If you specify the 'l' parameter, the system will stem and stopword the words by each of the listed langauges serially.
+If you specify the 'l' parameter, the system will stem and stopword the words by each of the listed languages serially.
 To do no stemming or stopwording, specify 'none'.
 The following language are supported (by 2 letter language code):
 'da' (Danish), 'de' (German), 'en' (English), 'es' (Spanish), 'fi' (Finnish), 'fr' (French), 'hu' (Hungarian), 'it' (Italian), 'lt' (Lithuanian), 'nl' (Dutch), 'no' (Norwegian), 'pt' (Portuguese),